-The information below will be of use to non EU citizens traveling to Europe from countries that offer reciprocal visa arrangements (visa waiver or visa exemption programs).
+The information below will be of use to non-EU citizens traveling to Europe from countries that offer reciprocal visa arrangements (visa waiver or visa exemption programs).
 These include Canada, the United States, Australia, New Zealand and some Asian, South American and Central American countries.
-Full lists of countries requiring visas and countries with visa exemptions here
+Full lists of countries requiring visas and countries with visa exemptions can be found online.

 Who Needs a Schengen Visa?

 According to the Consulate of France in Houston "No Visa is required for a short stay not exceeding 3 months in a Schengen State for tourism or business purposes for the applicants of the following countries:

 Andorra*, Argentina, Brazil, Bulgaria, Canada, Chile, Cyprus, South Korea, Czech Rep., European Union* and EEA (Germany, Austria, Belgium, Denmark, Finland, France, Greece, Iceland, Ireland, Italy, Luxembourg, The Netherlands, Norway, Portugal, Spain, The United-Kingdom (until December 31, 2020 when the Brexit transition period has ended), and Sweden), Hong-Kong (only passport issued by the HKSAR), Hungary, Israel, Japan, Liechtenstein*, Macao (only passport issued by MSAR), Malta, Mexico, Monaco*, New Zealand, Poland, Romania, San Marino*, Slovakia, Slovenia, Switzerland*, The Holy See*, Uruguay and USA."

 (Note that Switzerland, which belongs neither to the EU nor to the European Economic Area, has had the same visiting limits as Schengen and is set to implement the Schengen rules, together with Liechtenstein, by the end of 2008)